DavisPL-Teaching/189c/review/extra_questions.md

 ### Lecture 3: Advanced Z3

-TBD
+8. Explain in plain human terms why Z3 might return UNKNOWN, rather than crashing or hanging indefinitely.

+9. The expression z3.InRe(s, z3.Union(R1, R2)) is written in a specification to help match strings that are either 1- or 2-digit numbers.
+Which of the following is this equivalent to?

+A. z3.Re(s) == z3.Union(R1, R2)
+B. z3.And(z3.Re(s), z3.Union(R1, R2))
+C. z3.Or(z3.InRe(s, R1), z3.InRe(s, R2))
+D. z3.And(z3.InRe(s, R1), z3.InRe(s, R2))

+10. The DPLL algorithm is applied to the following Boolean formula.
+Which step is applied first?

+    (x or y) and (not x or not y)

+A. Unit propagation on x
+B. Unit propagation on y
+C. Pure literal elimination on x
+D. Pure literal elimination on y
+E. Branching on x or y

 ### Lecture 4: Dafny and interactive verification

-8. Which of the following is likely the most effort-intensive tool to use for providing some validation that a program is correct?
+11. Which of the following is likely the most effort-intensive tool or technique for providing some validation that a program is correct?

 A. Writing some unit tests
 B. Hypothesis
 C. Z3
 D. Dafny
-E. Rust

-9. Fill in the weakest precondition for the following function, given the postcondition.
+12. Fill in the weakest precondition for the following function, given the postcondition.
 It can be anything that is equivalent to the correct answer.
 You won't be graded on syntax; only on whether your answer is conceptually correct.